Sk3pz/delta_lima/README.md

 ### Planned Features
 Completed and implemented: ✔️
+Currently working on: ❔
 Planned but not done: ❌

-❌ Secure connections between client and server
+❔ Secure connections between client and server
 ❌ Group chats
 ❌ Desktop app with custom GUI
 ❌ image sharing